Treasurys Weaken After CPI Report

 ADVERTISEMENT

+The reports put pressure on bond prices, which tend to suffer when inflation and economic growth pick up.
+Inflation chips away at the purchasing power of bonds' fixed returns and firming inflation could make it easier for the Fed to raise interest rates.

+"One of the big questions going into today was whether the [CPI] print would strengthen or weaken the case for as many as three interest-rate increases this year," said Bill Northey, chief investment officer at the private client group at U.S. Bank.
+"In our view, it underscored the thesis that inflation is starting to move into the zone the Fed is calling for."

-A streak of largely muted inflation data had kept pressure on bond yields throughout 2017, with the yield on the 10-year U.S. Treasury note ending the year just below where it started it.
+A streak of largely muted inflation data had helped support demand for bonds throughout 2017.
+The yield on the 10-year note ended last year at 2.409%, down from 2.446% 12 months earlier.

-More recently, however, investors have contended with the prospect of a sustained economic rebound, supported by recently passed tax cuts and rising commodity prices, finally translating into higher prices.

-That has helped send bond yields higher, putting the yield on the 10-year U.S. Treasury note on course for a weekly advance.
+More recently, however, investors have become more confident that inflation will rise to the Fed's 2% annual target, with recently-passed tax cuts expected to boost economic growth at a time when it was already showing signs of improvement.

+Federal-funds futures, used by investors to place bets on the Fed's rate-policy outlook, showed late Friday a 49% chance that the Fed will raise rates at least three-times this year, up from 44% Thursday and 36% at the end of last year, according to CME Group data.

 Write to Akane Otani at akane.otani@wsj.com